Chatanga/DuneImmorality/README.md

 - __ImperiumRow.lua__ - Everything related to the Imperium Row (which excludes the Reserve).
 - __InfluenceTrack.lua__ - Manages the 4/6 influences tracks.
 - __Intrigue.lua__ - Manages the intrigue deck (intrigues are not automated at all).
-- __Leader.lua__ - Provides a proxy for each Leader, used as an indirection to Action.
+- __Leader.lua__ - Provides a proxy for each leader, used as an indirection to Leader then Action.
 Each leader ability is implemented as an alteration of an existing action or as an event handler.
 - __LeaderSelection.lua__ - Only used in the start up phase to offer various ways for each player to select its leader.
 - __Locale.lua__ - Configure the I18N module with the relevant content.
 - __MainBoard.lua__ - Creates the various actionable spaces on the 4P/6P boards based on their snappoints and provides the functions to resolve their effects on the active player's leader (which is a proxy on Action).